crs4/AtlantaNet/README.md

 Pytorch implementation of the ECCV 2020 paper: AtlantaNet: Inferring the 3D Indoor Layout from a Single 360 Image beyond the Manhattan World Assumption

 ![](assets/teaser.jpg)
-images obtained with resnet101_atlantalayout.pth (see below).
+Images obtained with resnet101_atlantalayout.pth (see below).

 This repo is a **python** implementation where you can try:
-- **Inference on your images** to get general shaped room layout (Manhattan or Atlanta World) as .json output.
+- **Inference on panoramic images** to get general shaped room layout (Manhattan or Atlanta World) as .json output (3D model viewing included).
-Additionally we provide:
-- **3D output model visualization**
+We additionally provide numerical evaluation compared to ground truth (see repository).

-- **Numerical evaluation compared to ground truth** based on HorizonNet implementation (https://github.com/sunset1995/HorizonNet) to facilitate comparisons.
+3D viewer and evaluation metrics are based on the code provided by HorizonNet(https://github.com/sunset1995/HorizonNet) to simplify comparisons.

 **Method Pipeline overview**:
 ![](assets/overview.jpg)